shivashankar1010/PracticalTest_DVLA/README.md

 Test application (DvlaTest Project) - selenium/cucumber framework Use the Runner clase and Run as Junit Test

  Test verified is Make/Color.
-Test available in the Step defination class
+Tests available in the Step defination class

 Output file
 This is in the DvlaTest folder